UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ### IRkernel

 The `IRkernel` package is needed to make R work in Jupyter notebooks.
-To enable this kernel in the notebooks, open R **from the Windows Terminal (write `R` in the console and press enter)** (not R Studio) and run the setup via the following two commands:
+To enable this kernel in the notebooks, install it and run the setup via the following two commands:

 ```
 install.packages('IRkernel')
-IRkernel::installspec() # make sure you do this in a terminal, not within RStudio
+IRkernel::installspec()
 ```

-When asked to select a mirror, pick one at a location close to where you live for faster downloads.

-When you finish you can close R typing `q()`.

-> **Note:** You cannot use RStudio for this step because it will not be able to find the jupyter installation.
-R from terminal will since the correct PATH for jupyter is set when the terminal is launched.
+> **Note:** If you see an error message saying "jupyter-client has to be installed...",
+> close RStudio and run the following line from your terminal instead `R -e "IRkernel::installspec()"`.

 To see if you were successful, try running JupyterLab and check if you have a working R kernel.
-To launch the JupyterLab type the following in the terminal:
+To launch JupyterLab, type the following in a terminal:

 ```
 jupyter lab